contractcops/auditingroadmap/Tokens/ERC20 token/ERC20.md

 ERC-20 History
 --------------

-👉There was a problem with `<b>`interoperability`</b>` Each token contract can be completely different from the other.
+There was a problem with `<b>`interoperability `</b>` Each token contract can be completely different from the other.
 So if you want your token to be avaible on an exchange, the exchange has to write custom code to talk to your contract and allow people to trade. `<br>`
 `<br>`
-👉The same thing goes for wallet providers, supporting hundreds of tokens will be very complex and very time consuming, so that's why the community proposed a standart called ERC-20.
+The same thing goes for wallet providers, supporting hundreds of tokens will be very complex and very time consuming, so that's why the community proposed a standart called ERC-20.

 ERC-20 Contents
 ---------------